qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 In contrast to the short-term attractiveness of integrated solutions, dedicated search engines propose flexibility and a modular approach.
 You don't need to update the whole production database each time some of the vector plugins are updated.
 Maintenance of a dedicated search engine is as much isolated from the main database as the data itself.

+In fact, integration of a bit more complex scenatios, such as read/write segregation, is much easier with a dedicated specialized solution.
+You can easily build cross-region replication, to ensure low latency for your users.

+{{< figure src=/articles_data/dedicated-service/region-based-deploy.png caption="Read/Write segregation + cross-regional deployment" width=80% >}}

 It is especially important in large enterprise organizations, where the responsibility for different parts of the system is distributed among different teams.
 In those situations, it is much easier to maintain a dedicated search engine for the AI team than to convince the core team to update the whole primary database.